Released a Next.js-powered blog template featuring built-in post functionality!

 │ ├── api

-│ │ ├── auth // Authentication process used to process login to the management panel
+│ │ ├── auth // Authentication process used for logging into the administration panel

-│ │ ├── blogcard // Obtaining blog card information
+│ │ ├── blogcard // Fetch Blog Card Information

 │ │ ├── category